-The total amount of "taxes" for 2022 is \in 134.4 million and includes current taxes of \in 259.5 million (of which corporate income tax (IRES) of \in 161.0 million, regional production tax (IRAP) of \in 35.1 million and international taxes of \in 63.4 million), tax assets of \in 123.9 million and taxes related to prior years of \in 1.2 million.
+The total amount of "taxes" for 2022 is $\in$ 134.4 million and includes current taxes of $\in$ 259.5 million (of which corporate income tax (IRES) of $\in$ 161.0 million, regional production tax (IRAP) of $\in$ 35.1 million and international taxes of $\in$ 63.4 million), tax assets of $\in$ 123.9 million and taxes related to prior years of $\in$ 1.2 million.

-These tax disclosures, together with the reconciliation of effective and "theoretical" taxes, are found in the ASTM Group's consolidated financial statements at 31 December 2022, audited by PricewaterhouseCoopers, to which the reader is referred for further information.
-Taxes are paid almost entirely in Italy, where the Group contributes to the economic and social development of the areas in which most of its operations occurs, with an eye to creating sustainable value over the medium/long-term.
+These tax disclosures, together with the reconciliation of effective and "theoretical" taxes, are found in the ASTM Group's consolidated financial statements at 31 December 2022, audited by Pricewa-

 Additionally, note that in the ASTM 2022 consolidated financial statements, subsidies, contributions and other public aid are listed, received by the Italian subsidiaries of the ASTM Group.
-In financial year 2022 these totalled \in 15.1 million.
+In financial year 2022 these totalled € 15.1 million.